Balancing the needs of the consumer and the dealer

 Put simply, CAP customers know we’ve got their back.
 We believe that is every bit as important as winning the sale.

-it was illuminating to read an open letter to said organisation that we stumbled across.
+The strife between a certain major classifieds site and some of its business users is not a trade secret, so it was illuminating to read an open letter to said organisation that we stumbled across.
 One of the major criticisms was with its vehicle valuations tool – particularly interesting to us bearing in mind that we firmly believe that offering online valuations to customers is a core component of the modern retail model.

 We firmly believe in valuations because consumers want to know the cost to change.
 They want transparency and accuracy before they walk into a showroom.
 Fundamentally, they don’t want nasty surprises.
 For consumers, therefore, the valuations tool that the classified site is offering is a brilliant idea.